 Argument Description -A acct This argument controls the creation of the RADIUS accounting process.
-You can specify one of these values for acct : none-The daemon does not create the accounting process. services-The daemon creates the accounting process only if a line defining the UDP port to use for accounting appears in the /etc/services file.
+You can specify one of these values for acct: none-The daemon does not create the accounting process. services-The daemon creates the accounting process only if a line defining the UDP port to use for accounting appears in the /etc/services file.
 Otherwise, daemon does not start. incr-The daemon creates the accounting process with the UDP port specified as the accounting port in the /etc/services file.
 If you have not defined the port, the daemon increments the UDP port you specify for radiusd and uses that port number.
 This action is the default you do not specify the -A argument. -a acctdir By default, RADIUS stores accounting records in a file named detail that resides in the /usr/adm/radacct.
 You can use the -a argument to specify a different directory for the file. acctdir must already exist.
-For example, you might enter this command line: radiusd -a /home/radacct The accounting process in the daemon creates a file named detail that contains accounting records in the /home/radacct directory. -c This argument enables cache-token authentication in the daemon. -d dbdir The default directory for the RADIUS clients, users, dictionary, and log files is /etc/raddb.
+For example, you might enter this command line: radiusd -a /home/radacct The accounting process in the daemon creates a file named detail that contains accounting records in the /home/radacct directory. -с This argument enables cache-token authentication in the daemon. -d dbdir The default directory for the RADIUS clients, users, dictionary, and log files is /etc/raddb.
 You can use the -d argument to specify a different directory for the files. dbdir must already exist.
-For example, you might enter this command line: radiusd -d /radius/raddb -р This argument enables each user to change his or her own expired password through a dial-in modem connection. -s This argument specifies that the daemon runs in single-process mode.
+For example, you might enter this command line: radiusd -d /radius/raddb -p This argument enables each user to change his or her own expired password through a dial-in modem connection. -s This argument specifies that the daemon runs in single-process mode.
 In this mode, the daemon receives, processes, and returns one request before going to the next one.
-This mode is much slower than the default multiprocess mode, in which the daemon receives, processes, and returns several requests concurrently. -u usrfile This argument assigns the file name specified by usrfile to the RADIUS users file.
-The default name is users . -v This argument prints the daemon's version number, extension, date, and the arguments selected in the makefile compilation.
+This mode is much slower than the default multiprocess mode, in which the daemon receives, processes, and returns several requests concurrently.